 Category

-Overview of Solomon Islands condiments
+Unique Flavor of the Solomon Islands Fruits

 Solomon Islands cuisine is heavily influenced by the local seafood and tropical fruits.
 However, there are some dietary restrictions and considerations to keep in mind.
 The traditional cuisine features a lot of starchy foods, coconut milk, and fish.
 For those with dietary restrictions, vegetarian and gluten-free options may be limited.
 Additionally, some locals may avoid pork and shellfish for religious or cultural reasons.
 It is important to communicate any dietary needs or restrictions to your host or restaurant before ordering.